+It can be a hassle to trim an animal's nails, but letting them grow too long can cause pain for your pet.
+It is best to do nail trims frequently, and just trim the tips off.
 When cutting a pet's nails, it's important to know the location of the quick and where the cut should be made.
-If you are concerned about doing them correctly, get a professional (at the veterinarian office or groomers) show you how the first time.
+If you are concerned about trimming the nails correctly, get a professional at the veterinarian's office or at the groomer to show you how to do it the first time.

 - Use the right tool.
-For small animals, human nail clippers can be used, but are sometimes awkward to use on animals.
+Human nail clippers can be used on small animals but are sometimes feel awkward.
 The best bet for small animals are nail scissors made for animals, which are available in different sizes, and look like stubby scissors with a notch in the blade.
-I find these are much easier for visibility when cutting tiny nails.
-Larger trimmers or guillotine type clippers can be used on larger animals.
+Larger trimmers or guillotine-type clippers can be used on larger animals.

-- Make sure the animal is restrained well, and get help if necessary.
+- Make sure the animal is restrained well, getting help if necessary.
 Wrapping squirmy pets in a towel and just taking one leg out at a time often works well.

 - The more often you do nail trims, the better.
-Frequent nail trims let both you and your pet get used to doing them - and what seems awkward to you in the beginning will become routine, and your pet will learn not to fight them as much.
-It is easier to do frequent trims where just the tip of the nail is trimmed off than try to cut overgrown nails back (the quick gets longer as the nail gets longer, but the good news is it will regress if regular trims are begun).
+Frequent nail trims let both you and your pet get used to doing them, and what seems awkward to you in the beginning will become routine.
+It is easier to do frequent trims where just the tip of the nail is trimmed off than try to cut overgrown nails back.

 When Accidents Happen